 - solar panel efficiency talking alot aboutgreen com

-- how will using solar cells on the roof of a supermarket to supply electricity to run fridges and freezers heat the shop and provide lighting benefit the environment
+- how does the Use photovoltaic cells (solar cells) of roof of the supermarket to supply electricity to run the fridges and freezers heat the shop and provide lighting benefit the environment